Best Sentinel-2 Cloud Mask: SCL vs s2cloudless vs FMask vs Cloud Score+

 ›What is the best production recipe today?

 The most robust answer is rarely a single mask.
-Start with a tunable cloud probability, keep semantic classes for obvious bad pixels, and use time-series logic to remove leftovers that neither single-date method catches cleanly.
+Start with a probability or usability score, keep semantic classes for obvious bad pixels, and use time-series logic to remove leftovers that no single-date method catches cleanly.
 In some production systems, especially cloud-free time-series products, the better strategy is to reduce dependence on cloud masks altogether rather than trusting them as the main decision layer.